lrocha3/stuff_manager/README.md

 This project is made purely using Python.

-Libraries that i use: PyQt, PyCore, sqlite3
+Libraries that i use: PyQt, PyCore, QTSql

 IDE's Used: